 A person who is getting care at home may need help with eating.
 When helping your loved one eat, be patient and give the person plenty of time.
-And let the person do as much on his or her own as possible.
-This can help your loved one feel more independent when having meals.
+Let the person do as much on his or her own as possible.
+This can help them feel more independent when having meals.

 You can help by encouraging the person to choose healthy foods.
-If your loved one has had a stroke or has problems with swallowing, dental problems, or problems with thinking or memory, you may have to provide extra help with eating and getting enough nutrition.
-If the person has trouble swallowing, your doctor, a certified dietitian, or a speech therapist can give you specific instructions to help with eating.
+If your loved one has had a stroke or has swallowing problems, dental problems, or problems with thinking or memory, you may have to provide extra help with eating and getting enough nutrition.
+If the person has trouble swallowing, then your doctor, a certified dietitian, or a speech therapist can give you specific instructions to help with eating.

 Meals can be a great way to spend time together and talk.
 Eat with your loved one if you can.
 You may want to play soft music or have your mobile phone or the TV turned off.
 Try to create a pleasant mood during the meal.

 The person you're caring for may have a low appetite or need some encouragement to eat regularly.
 Try to offer food more often, including healthy snacks, and ask what foods the person you're caring for likes best.
 Offer those foods when you can.

 - Cut or shred the food into small pieces before serving.

-- Try using canned or cooked fruits and vegetables that are soft.
+- Use canned or cooked fruits and vegetables that are soft.

-- You may need to blend or puree the food to make it easier to eat.
+- Blend or puree the food to make it easier to eat.

-- Try preparing "finger foods" that can be easily picked up and chewed.
+- Prepare "finger foods" that can be easily picked up and chewed.

 - Be sure the person is sitting up.
 If the person is eating in bed, prop him or her up to a raised position.
-For example, raise your loved one up to a 30-degree angle, which is about the height of two firm pillows.
+For example, raise the person up to a 30-degree angle, which is about the height of two firm pillows.
 Keep the person raised at this angle for at least 1 hour after eating.
 This will help to prevent choking.

 - Be aware of the temperature of your loved one's food.
-Some adults may not be able to sense temperature very well, so make sure the food is not too hot.
+Some people may not be able to sense temperature very well, so make sure the food is not too hot.

 Author: Healthwise Staff